Advanced Care. Close to Home.

 During your pregnancy, our prenatal classes help parents prepare for the big day.
 Our teaching approach is tailored to the individual, to enable you to design your own learning path.
 And when your baby is born, we make sure that the big day takes place just as you want it—from the birthing method to your family's role in delivery.
 The choice is all yours.
 What better way is there to welcome your child into the world?

 This is an exciting time, but you might also feel anxious about the childbirth process.
 The Beebe Healthcare Women’s Health team is here for you.
 We want you to have the best birth experience possible, and we also want to provide you the information you need to know before coming to the Medical Center to give birth.
 Join us for our free childbirth education classes!
 During your pregnancy, our childbirth education classes for parents will help your prepare for the big day.
 And, when you come to Beebe to have your baby, you and your healthcare team will work together to create the best birthing experience for you!
 What better way is there to welcome your child into the world?
-Classes are offered the third Sunday of every month from 9 a.m. to 4 p.m.
 To register for a class, for more information, or to set up a tour of Women's Health, call (302) 645-3726.

 First and Third Tuesday of each month

 Join other breastfeeding mothers for an informal gathering of emotional support and encouragement.
 The group is free to join and is led by Beebe's internationally certified lactation consultants.
 Beebe is the first Baby-Friendly™ Hospital in Delaware.
-The group meets from 11 a.m. to noon at Beebe's Georgetown Campus, 21635 Biden Ave., Georgetown, in the first floor conference room.
 Call (302) 645-3577 for more information.

-Tuesdays at Beebe Healthcare’s Georgetown Campus: 21635 Biden Ave.
+Tuesdays at Beebe Primary Care & Women's Health - Georgetown: 21635 Biden Ave.
 Georgetown, Del. (across from Delaware Tech)

 Sudden Unexpected Infant Death (SUID)